Aquarium Water Volume Calculator

 While the physical dimensions of your aquarium largely determine its volume, several other factors can affect the actual volume of water your aquarium can hold.
 Let’s delve into some of these factors.

-Firstly, the presence of decorations, substrate, and plantsOpens in a new tab. in your aquarium can displace water, reducing the actual volume of water your tank can hold.
+Firstly, the presence of decorations, substrate, and plants in your aquarium can displace water, reducing the actual volume of water your tank can hold.
 These items can take up a significant amount of space, especially in smaller tanks.
 So, when you fill your tank, you’re not just filling the empty space, but also the spaces around and within these objects.

 Secondly, the water level in your aquarium can also affect its volume.
 Most aquariums are not filled to the brim.
-There’s usually a gap between the water surface and the top of the tank to prevent water from spilling over and to provide space for equipment like filters and heatersOpens in a new tab..
+There’s usually a gap between the water surface and the top of the tank to prevent water from spilling over and to provide space for equipment like filters and heaters.
 This gap reduces the volume of water your tank can hold.

 Thirdly, the shape of your aquarium can affect its water volume.
 Non-rectangular tanks, such as bow front tanks or hexagonal tanks, may hold less water than a rectangular tank with the same exterior dimensions due to their shape.